Acupuncture History and Trends

 Acupuncture is a treatment that stimulates various body points by penetrating the skin with thin metal needles.
 The approach draws on various medical traditions from China, Japan, Korea, and other Asian countries, some dating back as far as 2,000 years.

 Acupuncture in China has swung in and out of vogue for hundreds of years.
-During the 1600s, it fell out of favor, replaced by herbal remedies.
+During the 1600s, it fell out of favor and was replaced by herbal remedies.
 By the 1800s, Chinese medicine was science-based.
 In the 1950s, when China lacked financial and medical resources and sought low-cost medical care treatments, acupuncture made a comeback.

 Western medicine generally accepts acupuncture as a process that works by stimulating and promoting the body’s own healing processes.
 In Eastern medical lingo, ailments are described in terms of an excess of or deficiency in yin or yang, forces that are connected and interdependent.
 Energy, or qi (pronounced “chee” in Chinese), flows through the meridians or pathways of the body.
 These pathways connect via acupuncture points that relate to internal organs; acupuncture’s specialized needle placements restore the balance of yin and yang by reducing disruptions along the meridians, improving the flow of qi and promoting healing.

-Although most Americans are now familiar with acupuncture, only a small number actually use it.
-According to the U.S. Department of Health and Human Services, in 2012 only 1.5 percent of adults in the U.S. underwent acupuncture procedures.
+Although most Americans are now familiar with acupuncture, only a small number actually use it; most estimates calculate that fewer than two percent of adults in the U.S. undergo acupuncture procedures each year.

 Like many alternative medical procedures, acupuncture is also subject to trends, which currently include: